Novum Instrumentum omne: Fourth edition

+The fourth edition (1527) was printed in a new format of three parallel columns, they contain the updated Greek, Erasmus' own Latin version, and a standard Vulgate.
+Except in Revelation, the Greek of the fourth edition differed only in about 20 places from the third (though according to Mill it is only about 10 places).

-Shortly after the publication of his third edition, Erasmus had seen the Complutensian Polyglot, and used its text for improvement of his own text.
-In the Book of Revelation he altered his fourth edition (1527) in about 90 passages on the basis of the Complutensian text.
-Unfortunately Erasmus had forgotten what places of the Apocalypse he translated from Latin and he did not correct all of them.
-Except in the Revelation, the fourth edition differed only in about 20 places from his third (according to Mill about 10 places).
-The fourth edition was printed in three parallel columns, they contain the Greek, Erasmus' own Latin version, and the Vulgate.
+Shortly after the publication of his third edition, Erasmus had seen the Complutensian Polyglot, and used its Greek text for improvement of his own text.
+In the Book of Revelation he altered his fourth edition in about 90 passages on the basis of the Complutensian text.
+Unfortunately Erasmus may have forgotten what places of the Apocalypse he translated from Latin and he did not correct all of them.

-In November 1533, before the appearance of the fifth edition, Sepúlveda sent Erasmus a description of the ancient Vatican manuscript, informing him that it differed from the text which he had edited in favour of the Vulgate in 365 places.
+In November 1533, before the appearance of the fifth edition, Sepúlveda sent Erasmus a description of an ancient Vatican manuscript, informing him that it differed from the fourth edition text in favour of the Vulgate in 365 places.
 Nothing is known about these 365 readings except for one.
 Erasmus in Adnotationes to Acts 27:16 wrote that according to the Codex from the Library Pontifici (i.e. Codex Vaticanus) name of the island is καυδα (Cauda), not κλαυδα (Clauda) as in his Novum Testamentum (Tamet si quidam admonent in codice Graeco pontificiae bibliothecae scriptum haberi, καυδα, id est, cauda).
-In another letter sent to Erasmus in 1534 Sepúlveda informed him, that Greek manuscripts were altered from the Vulgate.
+In another letter sent to Erasmus in 1534 Sepúlveda informed him, that Greek manuscripts had been influenced by the Vulgate.

 Final edition

-The fifth edition of Erasmus, published in 1535, the year before his death, discarded the Vulgate.
-According to Mill the fifth edition differed only in four places from the fourth.
+The fifth edition of Erasmus, published in 1535, the year before his death, discarded the Vulgate again and omitted the well-known Paraclesis and the list of solecisms of the Vulgate.
+Otherwise it was a minor revision: according to Mill the Greek of the fifth edition differed only in four places from the fourth.

-Editions four and five were not so important as the third edition in the history of the Text of the New Testament.
+The fifth edition was the basis of Robert Estienne's 1550 New Testament, which was the first variorum critical edition of the Greek, showing variants from the Complutensian Polyglot.
+Estienne's edition was used as the basis of Theodore Beza's versions, the Elzevier's 1633 Textus Receptus editions, and the base text of John Mill's 1707 critical edition.

 Popular demand for Greek New Testaments led to a flurry of further authorized and unauthorized editions in the early sixteenth century; almost all of which were based on Erasmus's work and incorporated his particular readings, although typically also making a number of minor changes of their own.
 Tregelles gives Acts 13:33 as an example of the places in which commonly received text did not follow Erasmian text (εν τω ψαλμω τω πρωτω → εν τω ψαλμω τω δευτερω).

+Subsequent developments

+Protestant

+The first generation of Protestant vernacular bible translations into Germanic languages were based on Luther's German and Erasmus' Latin, with the unfamiliar Greek being used as supporting evidence.
+However, for Protestants, interest in Erasmus' Latin version was superseded by vernacular translations and increasing focus on the supposed Greek and Hebrew original texts.